AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 ![Fase4 1](https://github.com/user-attachments/assets/102495c3-7c09-4d17-91fb-6565d9fa597d)
 Changing this value gives more margin to detect a scene change occurring after the line's final timestamp.
-(If you set this value too high, it may result in lines being extended too much as lead-out to adjust to a scene change.)
+(If you set this value too high, it may result in lines being extended too much as lead-out to adjust to a scene change. )

+(Keep in mind that this value is linked to the lead-out of "Fase2".
+So if you have set "500" in lead-out, the "300" range will check if there are scene changes after "500" of lead out, this means that if it finds a scene change, you will have a line that from the final audio peak will be a hypothetical 800 ms in lead-out until the detected scene change (500 ± 300).)

 Fase5.py:
 - Ensures that if you initially uploaded an .ass file with subs to adjust, you will get a final .ass file with the original header of the uploaded subs, and every single line will retain its original styles but with adjusted timing.